-- ^a Per share net investment income (loss) has been determined on the basis of the weighted average number of shares outstanding during the period. - ^b Total return assumes dividend reinvestment and does not reflect the effect of sales charges. - c Includes amounts paid through expense offset and/or brokerage/service arrangements, if any (Note 2).
-Also excludes acquired fund fees and expenses, if any. - d Amount represents less than \$0.01 per share. - e Includes one-time proxy cost of 0.01%.
+- ^a Per share net investment income (loss) has been determined on the basis of the weighted average number of shares outstanding during the period. - ^b Total return assumes dividend reinvestment and does not reflect the effect of sales charges. - concludes amounts paid through expense offset and/or brokerage service arrangements, if any (Note 2).
+Also excludes acquired fund fees and expenses, if any. - d Reflects a voluntary waiver of merger costs allocated to the fund in connection with the merger of Putnam Global Communication Fund which amounted to 0.04% as a percentage of average net assets. - ^e Amount represents less than \$0.01 per share. - f Includes one-time annualized proxy cost of 0.01%. - g Reflects a dividend received by the fund from a single issuer which amounted to the following amounts: